Mapping Azure EA Billing to FinOps Tags

 """Apply hierarchical tag inheritance: Resource -> Resource Group -> Subscription."""

-if not resource_id.startswith("/subscriptions/"):
+if not resource_id or not resource_id.startswith("/subscriptions/"):

 return resource_tags